tkimhofer/nmr_bulkmag_vizualisation/README.md

 It is meant as an educational tool for students of spectroscopy or physics learning about spin dynamics and NMR signal formation.

 ## 🧩 Implementation

+The magnetisation dynamics are computed from the analytical solutions to the Bloch equations  <sup id="bloch">1</sup> for free precession and relaxation after a 90° pulse in the laboratory frame.

 **Key features**
 - Animated bulk magnetization vector with 3D axes.
 - Real-time exponential `T1` / `T2` relaxation simulation